 If you plan on visiting Italy with smaller children, then check out my other blog post: Traveling to Italy with Kids.

-In Florence, we found this cool futuristic sneaker shop called SOTF (which stands for “store of the future”) where they sold name-brand sneakers for less than what you would find in the US.
+In Florence, we found this cool futuristic sneaker shop called SOTF (which stands for “store of the future”), selling name-brand sneakers for less than you would find in the US.

 #6 Don’t count calories